1p Mobile offers flexible Pay As You Go costing 1p/minute, 1p/text and 1p/MB, with 4G coverage from EE.

 If you’re a smartphone owner or regular mobile user, it may be worth instead considering getting a Pay As You Go bundle.
 Numerous bundles are available from £5/month, including some of the following:

 For more information, see our full guide to the UK’s best value Pay As You Go bundles.

 Network & Coverage

 1pMobile is a virtual network operator (MVNO), making use of EE as a network coverage provider.
 This means customers of 1pMobile will receive the exact same coverage as customers on EE.

-At the time of writing, customers should receive about 99% population coverage, including 97% coverage on EE’s 4G network.
+At the time of writing, customers should receive about 99% population coverage, including on 2G, 3G and 4G.
 EE’s 4G network is currently the most extensive of any UK coverage provider, making this a key benefit of choosing a mobile network that piggybacks on coverage from EE.

 Before signing up to 1pMobile, we strongly recommend checking the coverage in your area.
 You can do this by entering your postcode on the 1pMobile website:

 For more information on how to compare coverage between different mobile networks, please see our full guide to mobile phone coverage in the UK.

 In order to access the internet on your smartphone, it may be necessary to input the Access Point Name (APN) settings for 1pMobile.
 On the iPhone, you can do this through Settings > Mobile Data > Mobile Data Options > Mobile Data Network and on Android, you can do this through Settings > Wireless & networks > More > Mobile networks > Access point names.

 You’ll need to input the following settings to access the internet on 1pMobile: